hamednasimi/Data-Structures/Graph/README.md

 Currently supports the very basic functionalities and attributes of a graph.
+It is very minimally tested.
+Just enough so that you can create objects and play around with them.

 Usage:

 ```python
 from graph import Graph

 # There are two ways of creating a graph:
 # 1. Initiate the empty graph and create the vertices and edges later on
 G = Graph()

 # Add vertices and edges manually and save a reference to them
 vertex1 = G.vertex() # Add an isolated vertex
 vertex2 = G.vertex()